akka/akka/akka-docs/src/main/paradox/typed/fault-tolerance.md

 ## Supervision

-In Akka Typed this "somewhere else" is called supervision.
+In Akka this "somewhere else" is called supervision.
 Supervision allows you to declaratively describe what should happen when a certain type of exceptions are thrown inside an actor.
 To use supervision the actual Actor behavior is wrapped using `Behaviors.supervise`, for example to restart on `IllegalStateExceptions`:

 Scala